 Neither RSUs nor PSUs accrue or are paid dividends.
-However, the units are valued for compensation purposes using a methodology consistent with that used for valuing the expense for accounting purposes, and includes a discount to account for the fact that dividends are not paid or accrued.
+However, the units are valued for compensation purposes using a methodology consistent with that used for valuing the expense for accounting purposes and includes a discount to account for the fact that dividends are not paid or accrued.
+(See footnote (1) and (2) in the Summary Compensation Table on pages 46 and 47).

 On maturity of the PSUs, the HRCC reviews and approves the performance and makes any adjustments it deems appropriate.
-For the distribution due in 2018 for PSUs, whose performance period was from 2015 to 2017, the Committee amended the targets to include the impact of an acquisition made early in 2017.
-The amount of the adjustment was the expected results for the acquisition used by the Board at the time it approved the acquisition.
+For the distribution due in 2019 for PSUs, whose performance period was from 2016 to 2018, the Committee amended the targets to account for an acquisition made early in 2018.
+The earnings expected to be generated from the acquisition as presented to the Board at the time it approved the acquisition were added to the target.
 The HRCC believes that this form of adjustment ensures that participants in the plan do not suffer a disadvantage or a windfall solely as a result of an acquisition.
 Also, by adjusting targets as opposed to removing the impact of the acquired business on actual results, the HRCC ensures that management is held accountable for achieving the results expected for the acquisition.
+Performance over the three years measured against the target resulted in 1.54 shares vesting for each PSU granted (versus a minimum 0.0 shares and a maximum of 2.0 shares per PSU).